ubern-mia/bart25/index.md

 This is an in-person event, with an emphasis on accessibility to early-career researchers and folks who are new to this and interested to get involved in this field.
 To facilitate this, we have a series of [invited talks](/bart25/program) from all three major stakeholders: industry, academia, and clinics, to give an overview of recent advances, challenges, and efforts for sharing insights.

-## [Registration]
+## Registration

-We have reached capacity, and unfortunately cannot take more registrations.
-We thank you for your interest! all 100 spots are taken.
+We have reached capacity (100 participants) and cannot take more registrations at this moment.
+We thank you for your participation and interest!

-## Call for Abstracts, travel grants and awards
+## Student presentations, flash talks and awards

-This symposium aims to explore and discuss the latest advancements and challenges in the application of artificial intelligence (AI) in radiotherapy.
-We welcome abstracts related to, but not limited to, AI-driven treatment planning, automated segmentation, predictive modeling, image-guided radiotherapy, and patient-specific quality assurance.
+This symposium aims to provide a platform for students and early career researchers to present their work on advancements and challenges in the application of artificial intelligence (AI) in radiotherapy.
+The program includes three presentations (of 10 minutes each) and eight flash talks (of 3 minutes each) on topics ranging from AI-driven treatment planning, automated segmentation, predictive modeling, image-guided radiotherapy, and patient-specific quality assurance.

 We offer a "best poster award", and will share more details about this during the symposium.